Diolemos/Java-Sudoku/README.md

 ![Sudoku Game Screenshot](src/images/Screenshot.png)

 The Game works with only one puzzle and solution.
 More to be added!</br>
-I'll be sketching a generator algoritm to use the loadGames method.
+I'll be sketching a generator algoritm to use with the loadGames method.